Credit Card

 COUNTERPARTIES

-Merchant account: A middleman of sorts that holds your credit card payment since your payment can’t be directly deposited into its final destination, the merchant’s business bank account.1 A merchant account accepts credit card payments, which can then be transferred to the firm’s business bank account.
+Card member: You, the shopper who is paying by credit card.
+Merchant: The person or business you’re buying goods or services from.
+Merchant account: A middleman of sorts that holds your credit card payment since your payment can’t be directly deposited into its final destination, the merchant’s business bank account.
+A merchant account accepts credit card payments, which can then be transferred to the firm’s business bank account.
+Card member’s issuing bank: A credit card purchase is authorized when the bank your credit card is associated with permits the merchant to complete the transaction.
+Payment processor: A third party that evaluates the validity of your transaction by communicating with the merchant without a merchant account.

 CC SETTLEMENT FLOW